niroopkris/cse15l-lab-reports/lab1.md

 Working directory: /home/lecture1

-The output is something like an error message saying Hello.java is not a directory.
-The cd command is meant specifically to change our current working directory, so a file argument would naturally cause an error due to files being different from directories/folders.
+The output is an error message saying Hello.java is not a directory.
+The `cd` command is meant specifically to change our current working directory, so a file argument would naturally cause an error due to files being different from directories/folders.
 A file, unlike a directory, is not exactly a path we can go to in order to access other relative files/folders (since files can't contain other files/folders).

 ## ls command